 We believe in positive intervention, removing barriers to learning, raising expectations and levels of achievement, as well as working in partnership with other agencies in order to provide a positive, educational experience for all SEND pupils.

 Our school recognises there are particular groups of pupils whose circumstances require additional consideration by those who work with them to support their SEN.

 At Annfield Plain Junior School, we have appointed a designated teacher for Looked after Children, who works closely with the SENCO, to ensure all teachers in school understand the implications for those children who are looked after and have SEN.

-The designated Looked After Children (LAC) teacher is Mrs Burgess and the SENCO is Mrs Taylor.
+The designated Looked After Children (LAC) teacher is Mrs Burgess and the SENCO is Mrs Dorward.
 The governors responsible for SEND and LAC are Mrs Michele Hodgson and Mrs Helen Collier.